 It seems there is nothing Richard cannot achieve once he puts his heart into a project.
 He is able to turn ideas into reality, with an uncanny ability to bring skilled, creative people together to fulfill his visions.
 His creative outputs can be enjoyed and savoured everywhere at The Sentinel.

-The father of two adult children, he and his wife Gillian Maxwell consider the creation of The Sentinel a significant step toward their mutual goal of helping realize the full potential of humanity.
+A father and grandfather, he and his wife Gillian Maxwell consider the creation of The Sentinel a significant step toward their mutual goal of helping realize the full potential of humanity.

 GILLIAN MAXWELL, Founder

 Gillian has often found herself to be ahead of her time.
 She finds herself talking about things that have not yet happened, but appear obvious to her — things that need to take place to fulfill her purpose of realizing the full potential of humanity.

 Gillian sits on the board of Canada’s Multidisciplinary Association for Psychedelic Studies (MAPS Canada), is a co-founder of the Canadian Psychedelic Association, and has been nominated for the 29th annual RBC Canadian Women Entrepreneur of the Year award,